cert-orangecyberdefense/datalake/tutorial.md

 ```

 The atom_type file provides multiple classes to build each type of atom type used by the API.
 The classes will provide you with hints on the value expected for each atom_type, most of which aren't mandatory.
 For sightings, we won't use most of the fields.
-You can verify the fields that are used for sighting in the docstrings of each class, inside your editor.
+You can verify the fields that are used for sightings in the docstrings of each class, inside your editor.

 ### Search Sightings